noobis004/noobis004-discordbot/README.md

-setup:
+***Setup:***

-create file in same folder as index.js called config.json
+Create file in same folder as index.js called config.json.

-edit config.json to include the data you need
+Edit config.json to include the data you need.

 ```
 {